buildpacks/rfcs/text/0000-multiarch-builders-and-package.md

 # Summary
 [summary]: #summary

-The problem for adding support for multi-arch buildpacks can be divided into three parts:
+The problem for adding support for multi-platform buildpacks can be divided into three parts:
 1. Support buildpack authors to **migrate their existing buildpacks** to support multiple operating systems, architectures, variants and distros.
 2. Support buildpack authors to **create new buildpacks and builders** that handle multi-arch from the beginning.
 3. Support application developers to **create application images** using multi-arch buildpacks and builders.